thomasnyc/cluster-toolkit/tutorial.md

 Cluster Toolkit provisions the cluster based on the deployment file you created in the previous step and the default cluster blueprint.
 We offered the sample example/machine-learning/a3-megagpu-8g/**a3mega-slurm-blueprint.yaml**

-Our team has the **a3mega-lustre-slurm-blueprint.yaml** sample which includes managed-lustre creation service.
+Here is the  **a3mega-lustre-slurm-blueprint.yaml** sample which includes managed-lustre creation service.
 Please make any upates needed.
 ---